enniyasubbu/Yolo_Image_Recognition_in_CSharp/README.md

 # Yolo_Image_Recognition_in_CSharp

+- clone or download the files
+- Run the program
+- your image recognition using yolo will work

+Fatal error:

-if you already downloaded and installed "Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 und 2019 x64" from the instruction, double click the file again and select remove.
+- if you have already downloaded and installed "Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 und 2019 x64" from the instruction, double click the file again and select remove (or uninstall).

-Download vcredist_x64.zip that I have uploaded in the same repository and unzip it.
+- Download vcredist_x64.zip that I have uploaded in the same repository and unzip it.

-Install the file and test the project program.
+- Install the file

-and please change the target platform to x64 and rebuild your solution.
+- please change the target platform to x64 and rebuild your solution

-Voila!
-All set and Run your program.
+- rebuild and run